douglasgreen/outlines/language/esperanto/wordlist.en.md

 deponejo - depot, repository
 derivaĵo - derivative
 derivi - to derive
-derrida - (skip, not an Esperanto word) destino - destiny detala - detailed detalo - detail detekti - to detect détente - (skip, not an Esperanto word) determini - to determine deveni - to originate deveno - origin
+destino - destiny
+detala - detailed
+detalo - detail
+detekti - to detect
+determini - to determine
+deveni - to originate
+deveno - origin